baus/jekyll-uptrend/README.md

 ## Installation

-If you have Jekyll on your machine the installation is rather trivial.
+If you have Jekyll on your machine the installation is relatively straight forward.

 ```

 ```

 Edit _config.yml to contain information about your site.
 Some of the information in the author section is used by the resume template.
+If you are planning on using your own domain name with GitHub pages, then add the domain name to the CNAME file.

 There are two static pages that you should modify (/about and /resume).
 The contents of these pages is specified in markdown, unlike most Jekyll templates which specify static files in pure HTML.
 The trick is they are processed